Alright! you have installed WordPress. And now, you need to know how to install WordPress plugins for your blog or website.

 How to Add A New Plugin

-Just like adding a WordPress theme, you can browse the featured plugins.
-View the most popular plugins.
-Even see a list of the recommended plugins based on similar websites.
+Just like adding a WordPress theme, you can browse the featured plugins, view the most popular plugins, and see a list of the recommended plugins based on similar websites.
 The favorites tab is for plugins that you have marked as favorites on wordpress.org.

-If you have purchased a plugin, you can upload it.
+If you have purchased a plugin, you can upload it on this screen.
 You can do this by clicking on the upload plugin call to action at the top of the page.
 Here you can upload the .zip file you saved, directly from your computer.

 Searching for WordPress Plugins for Blogs